 - inpatient treatment;

 - Residential Treatment;

 - Partial Hospitalization/Day Treatment;

 - Intensive Outpatient Treatment; and

-- outpatient treatment.
+- outpatient treatment; and

+- Methadone Maintenance Therapy (MAT) is available for both pain management and opioid addiction treatment.

 Inpatient treatment and Residential Treatment includes room and board in a Semi-private Room (a room with two or more beds).